 HARP Research Findings

-Findings from year one of THT’s Highlighting and Assessing Referral Platform Participation (HARP) research project.
+This report shares perspectives from community-based organizations regarding community resource referral platforms, such as NowPow.
+Findings are from 2023 of THT’s Highlighting and Assessing Referral Platform Participation (HARP) research project.

 - Pre-existing referral systems and processes, pre-existing familiarity with community resources, and stretched human resources all contribute to CBOs not adopting the community referral technology.